Basics of Stepper Motors

 These motors are two phase construction, with 4 poles per phase.
 The poles 90° apart from one another make up each phase.
 Each phase is wound so that the pole 180° is the same polarity, while those 90° apart are the opposite polarity.
 If the current in that phase were reversed, so would the polarity.
 This means that we can make any stator pole either a north pole or a south pole.

 In the diagram, suppose the poles at 12 o'clock and 6 o'clock are north poles and the poles at 3 o'clock and 9 o'clock are south poles.
 When we energize phase A 12 and 6 would attract the south pole of the magnetic rotor, and 3 and 9 would attract the north pole of the rotor.
 Looking from one end we would see the rotor teeth lining up with 12 and 6 while those at 3 and 9 would be right in the middle.
 If we looked from the opposite end, the rotor teeth of the north pole would be lined up exactly with the 3 and 9 while the teeth at 12 and 6 would be right in the middle.
 Depending on which direction we want to go, we would energize either the poles at 2 and 7 as north poles, or the poles at 11 and 5 as north poles.
 This is where the driver is needed to determine the phase sequencing.
-(Click image to right to start animation).
+(Click image to start animation).

 There are 50 teeth on the rotor.
 The pitch between teeth is 7.2°.
 As the motor moves, some rotor teeth are out of alignment with the stator teeth by 3/4 a tooth pitch, 1/2 a tooth pitch, and 1/4 a tooth pitch.
 When the motor steps, it is going to take the easiest route, since 1/4 of 7.2° is 1.8°, the motor moves 1.8° each step.